beaconny-net/interface-research-lab/beacon-correctional-facility-proposal.md

 ## Abstract

-This proposal details a local, grassroots redevelopment of the former Beacon Correctional Facility into a community education, materials, manufacturing, information technology, and arts resource.
+This document proposes that the former Beacon Correctional Facility be redeveloped as a community-centric resource recovery, technology education, and advanced manufacturing center.

 ## Motivation